vuestorefront/vue-storefront/packages/core/docs/integrate/payment.md

 ### Strong Customer Authentication

-In [European Economic Area](https://en.wikipedia.org/wiki/European_Economic_Area), each bank has to perform [Strong Customer Authentication](https://en.wikipedia.org/wiki/Strong_customer_authentication)such as [3DS1 or 3DS2](https://www.tokenex.com/blog/what-is-3-d-secure-authentication-and-why-do-i-need-it).
+In [European Economic Area](https://en.wikipedia.org/wiki/European_Economic_Area), each bank has to perform [Strong Customer Authentication](https://en.wikipedia.org/wiki/Strong_customer_authentication) such as [3DS1 or 3DS2](https://www.tokenex.com/blog/what-is-3-d-secure-authentication-and-why-do-i-need-it).
 This requirement means that users have to verify the payment by entering an SMS Code from the bank, in the bank's application, or a similar authorization mechanism.

 This verification is sometimes skipped in PSPs sandbox mode to make development faster.
 Before going into production, make sure to test both 3DS1 and 3DS2.